shulamitmorjossef/Expresso-Server/README.md

 README.md

-Expresso ☕
+# Expresso ☕
-A website for selling coffee machines and capsules, built with:
+Welcome to **Expresso**, your one-stop shop for coffee machines and capsules!
+Build with:

   - Backend: Node.js + Express
   - Frontend: React

 Steps to install and run the project: